 - Genymotion is pixel-perfect, meaning it can display any Android application precisely at its original size on your screen.

 - This Linux Android emulator is a hundred percent compatible with Android SDK tools and Studio.

 - This multi-platform emulator lets developers test their websites in several Android browsers right from their Linux system.

 2. Andro VM

-As Genymotion’s parent project, Ando VM contains many similar functionalities such as compatibility to Android SDK, sensor events following, and many others.
-The offline operating mode makes this powerful Linux Android emulator stand out from its counterpart.
+As Genymotion’s parent project, Ando VM contains many similar functionalities such as compatibility with Android SDK, sensor events following, and many others.
+The offline operating mode makes this powerful Linux Android emulator stand out.

 Highlights of Andro VM

 - This Android Emulator Linux comes with built-in support for OpenGL – which, in turn, equipped with adequate PC resources, allows for a far more powerful rendering than you’ll get in your everyday Android device.

 - Although very striking in performance and efficiency, this fantastic Android emulator requires you to have Virtual Box installed and configured in your Linux machine.